raufer/flow-writer/README.md

 ### Proof of concept for constructing ML pipelines

 This repository serves as first trial for a proof of concept for what I believe to be a proper way of designing and managing machine learning pipelines.
-The proposed design pattern is framework agnostic makes extensive use of *dataflow programming* as well as *currying* concepts.
+The proposed design pattern is framework agnostic makes and extensive use of *dataflow programming* as well as *currying*.

-[This blog post](https://) discusses the motivation behind the work with great detail and provides examples of usage.
+[This blog post](https://raufer.github.io/2018-02-08-poc-dataflow-for-ml/) discusses the motivation behind the work with great detail and provides examples of usage.

 Keeping data transformations in their natural form, as functions, results in a cleaner way of creating workflows.

-We propose now a minimalist thin layer to support the development of ML pipelines.
+We propose a minimalist thin layer to support the development of ML pipelines.
 It should be framework agnostic and assume very little about the user might want to do.
 The abstractions should provide a simple and effective way to manage complex machine learning workflows.

 #### Desirable properties